What is America's policy when it comes to dictators? Well, it depends.

 The military rulers in Myanmar, also known as Burma, have been loosening their grip after a half-century in power, and the U.S. appears to be treating these moves as genuine.
 America is now willing to engage the country's leaders after shunning them for decades.

-During a December visit, Secretary of State Hillary Clinton said the U.S. would ease restrictions on aid and take other steps to improve relations if the country continued to pursue democratic reforms.
+During a visit in December, Secretary of State Hillary Clinton said the U.S. would ease restrictions on aid and take other steps to improve relations if the country continued to pursue democratic reforms.

 Parliamentary elections are planned for April 1, and long-time opposition figure Aung San Suu Kyi and her party have agreed to take part.
 As long as she supports the moves taken by the military rulers, the Americans appear likely to be supportive as well.